Air Fryer Hard-Boiled Eggs | Easy Peel!

 How long do you cook hard-boiled eggs in the air fryer?

 This will depend on how runny or firm you like the egg yolks.
 For me, I love cooking for 14 minutes on 300F.
-This will get your yolks firm and not runny.
-For more of a soft boil (runnier yolks), I recommend cooking on 300F for 12 minutes.
+This will get your egg yolk firm and not runny.
+For a more soft boil, I recommend cooking at 300F for 12 minutes.
+For runny yolks, I recommend 9-10 minutes.
 Remember, all air fryers cook differently, so you may need to play around with the time.

 Yes!
-With less than 1 carb per egg, these air fryer boiled eggs are a great low carb addition to any meal!
+With less than 1 carb per egg, these air fryer eggs are a great low-carb addition to any meal and a great way to add extra protein to your diet.
+Plus, there’s only 63 calories per egg!

 Shop My Post